unicode-org/icu4x/docs/tutorials/intro.md

     println!("You are using: {}", loc);
 }
 ```
-*Notice:* Here, `ICU4X` canonicalized the locales's syntax which uses lowercase letters for the language portion.

-After saving it, call `cargo run` in `~/projects/icu_tutorial/myapp` and it should display:
+After saving it, call `cargo run` and it should display:

 ```
 ¡Hola!
 You are using: es-AR
 ```

+*Notice:* Here, `ICU4X` canonicalized the locales's syntax which uses lowercase letters for the language portion.

 Congratulations! `ICU4X` has been used to semantically operate on a locale!